 The following high frame rate example video clips should give you a basic idea of the crisp and fluid imagery, lack of motion blur and judder, and the sense of removing the glass from the window and seeing reality that HFR tech provides.

-1) Here’s a sample video (credit to Luke Letellier) of what the first Hobbit trailer would look like at 48 fps.
+And here’s a sample video (credit to Luke Letellier) of what the first trailer for The Hobbit: An Unexpected Journey would look like at 48 fps.
 Visit the fxphd blog for an in-depth look at the creation of this trailer.
 Download link:

-Below are higher quality download links of the above HFR Hobbit trailer video.
+Below are higher quality download links of the above HFR Hobbit: An Unexpected Journey trailer video.
 These videos were also created by Luke Letellier (visit his site here for details on how he created them), and are available in various qualities:

 update: Luke advises those interested in the techniques (“it is completely interpolated using a computer program”) behind the creation of these high frame rate videos to visit his blog, where he gives “a very detailed run down of how it was accomplished, and the strengths and weaknesses of that technique.
 It’s definitely not a “push button” technique.”